igor-alexandrov/igor-alexandrov.github.io/_posts/2025-01-28-rails-dockerfile-best-practices-part-1-image-slimming.md

 toc: true
 ---

-This article is a part of series of posts where I will walk through the each and every line of the Rails default `Dockerfile` and explain the best practices and optimizations.
+This article is a part of a series of posts where I will walk through every line of the Rails default `Dockerfile` and explain the best practices and optimizations.

-Docker images can be optimized in different ways that include, but are not limited to image size reduction, build performance optimization, security and maintainability best practices, and application-specific optimizations.
+Docker images can be optimized in different ways that include, but are not limited to, image size reduction, build performance optimization, security, and maintainability best practices, and application-specific optimizations.
 In the first article, I will touch only image size reduction optimization and explain why they are important.

 <!--more-->